Russia backs athletes wanting to take part in Winter Olympics

 - "Clean" Russian athletes can compete

-(CNN)Russian athletes wanting to participate in 2018 Winter Olympic Games in South Korea will have the unanimous support of the Russian Olympic Committee (ROC), the body said Tuesday.
+(CNN)Russian athletes wanting to participate in the 2018 Winter Olympics in South Korea will have the unanimous support of the Russian Olympic Committee (ROC), the body said Tuesday.

-Last week Russia was banned from taking part in February's Winter Olympics after the International Olympic Committee (IOC) found the country had engaged in "systemic manipulation" of anti-doping rule, though Russian athletes who can prove they are clean will be "invited" to compete under the name "Olympic Athlete from Russia" (OAR).
+Last week Russia was banned from taking part in February's Games after the International Olympic Committee (IOC) found the country had engaged in "systemic manipulation" of anti-doping rules, though Russian athletes who can prove they are clean will be "invited" to compete under the name "Olympic Athlete from Russia" (OAR).

 Following the IOC's decision on December 5, Russian President Vladimir Putin said the country's athletes would not be told to boycott the Games, which will take place in PyeongChang from February 9-15.
+He did, however, call the ban a politically motivated decision.

-The Russian Olympic Committee said it was "united" and "supported" its athletes at a meeting in Moscow, attended by some of the country's top athletes and presidents of winter sports federations.
+At Tuesday's meeting in Moscow, attended by some of the country's top athletes and presidents of winter sports federations, the Russian Olympic Committee said it was "united" and "supported" its athletes.

 "Everyone had the same opinion, we believe our athletes should go to South Korea and win medals for our country," said ROC president Alexander Zhukov, who has been suspended as a member of the IOC.